RominaZakerian/kinship-verification-from-facial-images/fold_chi_square/README.md

 first, all images have been divided to 5 folds. each time, 1 fold selected as test and the 4 other folds selected as training folds.

-LBP and HOG features extracted from each fold and then concatenated.then I calculated chi-square distance between these features for each twp images (kin or not kin).
+LBP and HOG features extracted from each fold and then concatenated.
+Then I calculated chi-square distance between these features for each two images (kin or not kin).

 for training, I used Support Vector Machines with these distance vectors.